Someone holding a photograph which is of three people stood in a cobbled street.

 • Wheelchair user access

-A vibrant new portrait of life in our district, created for Bradford 2025 by young people aged 18–25.
+A vital new portrait of life in Bradford curated by young people from across the district.

 Make Yourself at Home is a major exhibition that marries new photography with rich archival material to present a vivid portrait of life in Bradford.
 Created for Bradford 2025 by New Focus: Bradford Young Curators, Impressions Gallery’s young people’s collective, the exhibition pays homage to the power of Bradford’s people to shape their identities, preserve their cultures – and create themselves a home.